-Aside from varying the terminology (such as by introducing discourse prosody instead of syntagmatic meaning, and collocational prosody as a special subcategory; using semantic prosody as the cover term, as I have done in some parts of this survey paper), one might find it wise to try to come up with a catchall term for the three.
-Associative meaning?
-Or perhaps it is only the last two - semantic prosody and syntagmatic meaning - that are in need of a cover designation, in which case discoursal meaning could well fit the bill.
+And the catchall term for the three?
+Maybe associative meaning?
+Or perhaps it is only the last two that need a cover designation, in which case attitudinal meaning or evaluative meaning could well fit the bill.
 Secondly, is this kind of meaning always necessarily negative or positive?
-Intuitively, one would be tempted to say no - but then the binary, dichotomous treatment (good or bad, left or right, rich or poor, big or small, and all the rest) seems to be ever so close to the human mind, and ever so efficient, especially when the categories involved are comfortably broad, as in this case.
+Intuitively, one would be tempted to say no - but then the binary, or dichotomous treatment (good or bad, left or right, rich or poor, big or small, and all the rest) seems to be ever so close to the human mind, and ever so efficient, especially when the categories involved are comfortably broad, as in this case.

-If anything, semantic prosody is a significant if complex phenomenon, showing that denotative and associative levels of lexical meaning are both real and diverse while being also strongly interactive, and that in syntagmatic terms the extent of semantic prosody (the stretch of text influenced by it) varies considerably.
-It is, then, only logical that it should also exist as such, and be treated as such.
+If anything, semantic prosody is a complex element of meaning, showing that lexical and, well, associative levels of meaning are both very real, significant, and diverse while being at the same time strongly interactive, and that in syntagmatic terms, its extent (the stretch of text influenced by it) varies considerably.
+It would appear, then, that it is only logical that they should also exist as such, and be treated as such.
+One thing is certain: Semantic prosody should not be ignored.